How to Prepare for Your Branding Session |

 Dresses and skirts are the most flattering, as are blouses with textural details.
 Check the length of skirts and dresses while walking and sitting to see if it is too short.
 Clothes that flatter your silhouette (e.g. defines your waist).
 3/4 length sleeves.
 A nice jacket; blazer; cozy cardigan for layering, if you would like or if it is cold.
 Heels, cute sandals and nice boots will photograph well, if we are doing full-length shots.

 A LITTLE TIP: Bring flats, crocs, flip flops or other comfortable shoes for travel between shoot locations! :)

-A note about undergarments: be sure that they don't show their outline either under or around clothing, and it is best if the color blends in with your outfit (e.g. the same color or dark for a dark outfit, light for a light outfit).
-Consider strapless options if there is a chance that straps will show (e.g. if it has a boatneck or if the top is sleeveless).
+A note about undergarments: make them invisible.
+Be sure that they don't show their outline or texture either under or around clothing.
+Consider strapless options if there is a chance that straps will show (e.g. boatneck or sleeveless top).
+Also, it is best if the color blends in with your outfit (e.g. the same color or dark for a dark outfit, light for a light outfit).
 Sometimes they can peek out around outfits when we're moving around, and we don't want this to potentially detract from a photo.

 For the men

 Collared, button-up shirts by itself, with a sweater over top or worn open with a t-shirt inside.
 Knit crewneck pullover.
 Fitted suit/sport jacket or blazer.
 Nice jeans, fitted slacks, chinos or pants.
 Closed-toe dress shoes if we are doing full-length photos.

 A LITTLE TIP: Avoid keeping your phone and mask in your pocket during the shoot, as it is distracting in photos.
 Also, try to avoid wearing pants with wallet or phone outlines worn in.